WELCOME TO THE CLUB!

 The idea behind planning active play the way we do at TOPP KIDS is to teach children new skills based on their developmental levels, that being competitive is healthy and teamwork and good sportsmanship goes along way.
 We plan activities to encourage this skill building, selecting certain outcome skills and finding an activity to help teach those to them.

-STEAM is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding children’s inquiry, dialogue, and critical thinking.
+STREAM is an educational approach to learning that uses Science, Technology, Reading & wRighting, Engineering, the Arts and Mathematics as access points for guiding children’s inquiry, dialogue, and critical thinking.
 The end results are children who take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration, and work through the creative process.
 These are the innovators, educators, leaders, and learners of the 21st century!